 Permanent: Includes whole life insurance, universal life Insurance (UL), variable universal life insurance (VUL), equity-indexed universal life insurance (EIUL).

 – Higher cash disbursement

-2. If an individual has 2 children, has some student loan debt, and a mortgage, that individual should have $1,000,000 of life insurance.
+2. If an individual has two children, has some student loan debt, and has a mortgage, that individual should have $1,000,000 of life insurance.

-Disclaimer: These are simply examples and we are not soliciting advice to any individual.
+Disclaimer: These are simply examples and we are not providing advice to any individual.